srmcgann/Coordinates/README.md

   scaleX: 1,           // resize (at creation)
   scaleY: 1,
   scaleZ: 1,
-  scaleUVX: 1,         // resize uvs (at creation), useful for tiling, or un-tiling textures.
+  scaleUVX: 1,         // resize uvs (at creation), useful for tiling,
+                       // or un-tiling textures.
-  scaleUVY: 1,         // e.g. scaleUVX:3, scaleUVY:3, -> tiles map x 3. some maps may not tile well!
+  scaleUVY: 1,         // e.g. scaleUVX:3, scaleUVY:3, -> tiles map x 3.
+                         // some maps may not tile well!
+  offsetUVX: 1,        // 'slide' texture right/left. one unit +/- is the
+                       // texture width, wrapped.
+  offsetUVY: 1,        // 'slide' texture up/down. one unit +/- is the
+                       // texture height, wrapped.
+                       // note: offsetting uvs is performed before scaling.
   map: '',             // optional texture, URL to an image, or video.
                          // for videos, use ``muted: false`` to prompt
                          // the user to play audio, if desired.